lynix94/orca-lang/docs/tutorial.md

 1
 ```

 are printed.
-This static\_member is worked like map but if you change It(static\_member object)'s contents original static members in object foo is changed.
+This STATIC_MEMBERS is worked like map but if you change It(static\_member object)'s contents original static members in object foo is changed.

-static\_members provides has\_key, erase_key, keys, values, begin, last, end, find interfaces. begin, last, end and find return iterator of static members.
+STATIC_MEMBERS provides has\_key, erase_key, keys, values, begin, last, end, find interfaces. begin, last, end and find return iterator of static members.

-### members
+### MEMBERS

-static\_members return only static members of object. but, members member returns all static, non-static members other aspects are same as static\_members.
+STATIC_MEMBERS return only static members of object. but, MEMBERS returns all static, non-static members other aspects are same as STATIC_MEMBERS

-### parents
+### PARENTS

-parents virtual member return parents list of object as list interface object.
+PARENTS virtual member return parents list of object as list interface object.
 It provides push\_back, pop\_back, push\_front, pop\_front, begin, end, last, find interface.

-### id
+### ID

-id return unique number of object If it's remain in heap memory.
+ID return unique number of object If it's remain in heap memory.

 ```
-$   print: 1.id;
+$   print: 1.ID;
 0

-$    print: 'str'.id;
+$    print: 'str'.ID;
 167178248

-$    print: io.id;
+$    print: io.ID;
 166676848
 ```